Free Will in Ancient Thought

 3. To understand fully why the Stoics reject the partition of the soul, we have to take into account that the opposing view, that the soul has a nonrational part, naturally brings with it two further views: (1) that since it is by nature that the soul is divided, it is also by nature that we have these nonrational desires, and hence it is perfectly natural and acceptable to have such desires, and (2) that these desires, at least if properly conditioned and channeled, aim at the attainment of certain genuine goods, like the food and the drink we need, or at the avoidance of certain genuine evils, like death, mutilation, or illness.
 This is why we have these desires by nature.

-Why do the Stoics reject the tripartite view?
+Why do the Stoics reject the tripartite theory of the soul in Plato and Aristotle?

-On the tripartite view, nonrational desires, when they are "properly conditioned and channeled, aim at the attainment of certain genuine goods, like the food and the drink we need, or at the avoidance of certain genuine evils, like death, mutilation, or illness."
+On the tripartite theory in Plato and Aristotle, nonrational desires (desires from appetite and spirit), when they are "properly conditioned and channeled, aim at the attainment of certain genuine goods, like the food and the drink we need, or at the avoidance of certain genuine evils, like death, mutilation, or illness."

-The Stoics reject this understanding of what is good.
+The Stoics reject this understanding of what is good and what is bad.

 4. Against this the Stoics argue that these supposedly natural desires, and quite generally all our emotions like anger or fear, are by no means natural.
 For it is not the case that they naturally aim at the attainment of certain goods and the avoidance of certain evils.
 According to the Stoics, it is not true that the things the supposedly natural desires and emotions aim to attain or to avoid are genuine goods or evils: the only good is wisdom or virtue, and the only evil is folly or vice.
 Everything else is indifferent.
 So it cannot be the case that by nature we have a nonrational part of the soul, so as to be motivated by its appetites and fears to attain certain goods and avoid certain evils.
 The cause of these appetites and fears is not to be looked for in a supposedly nonrational part of the soul, whose natural emotions they are, but rather in beliefs of reason, namely, in the beliefs that these things are good and hence desirable and that those things are evil and hence repulsive, when, in truth, they are all neither good nor evil but indifferent.

 The Stoics think the tripartite theory is based on a misunderstanding of "irrational and often monstrous desires."
+(Irrational desires are unreasonable desires.)
 These desires do not belong to a nonrational and animal part of the soul.
 They are products of reason and our false beliefs about what is and is not good.

 7. In contrast, the Stoics believe that in the course of our natural development, we undergo a much more radical metamorphosis.
 When we are conceived and in our embryonic state, we are plantlike.
 Our behavior is governed by a nature (physis), φύσις, physis, noun, "nature" as the behavior of plants is.
 When the embryo is sufficiently developed, the shock of birth transforms this nature into a nonrational soul.
 We become like animals, acting on the prompting of nonrational desires, on nonrational impulse.
 But, as we grow up, we develop reason.
 We come to have concepts and begin to understand how we function and why we behave the way we do.
 But this reason is not, as in Aristotle and in Plato, a further, additional part of the soul.
 It is the product of a complete transformation of our innate and nonrational soul into a rational soul, a reason or a mind.
 This transformation also turns the nonrational desires, with which we grew up and which motivated us as children, into desires of reason.
 Once we are rational beings, there are no nonrational desires left.
 They have all become something quite different.